lfe/blog/src/_posts/2015-03-27-1101-the-hidden-origins-of-lisp-future.md

-The education point is important: if we cannot teach the basics of a science or a branch of mathematics -- regardless of how profound it may be -- it has ceased to become a science and should at that point be considered a superstition or cargo cult, with its practictioners engaged in a great deal of activity (or even lucrative commerce) but having no understanding of the principles which form the basis of their work.
+The education point is important: if we cannot teach the basics of a science or a branch of mathematics -- regardless of how profound it may be -- it has ceased to become a science and should at that point be considered a superstition or cargo cult, with its practitioners engaged in a great deal of activity (or even lucrative commerce) but having no understanding of the principles which form the basis of their work.
 However, to be a compelling focus of study, the value of Lisp in the 21st century most hold more than